15-day trial

 Yes, your SIZEN equipment can also be a perfect ally when it comes to resting.
 Any of the accessories have been designed to provide you with a complete and deep massage, capable not only of redirecting fluids by stimulating the lymphatic system, but also having a relaxing effect that loosens your muscles.

-Whether in the middle of the day, during a short rest break, or at night before going to sleep, putting yourself “in the hands” of SIZEN can also help you fall asleep, as it is time to give rest the importance it deserves.
-Closing your eyes while focusing on the massage or enjoying a good series while the pressotherapy (definition of pressotherapy) session is carried out will also help you enter a state of relaxation prior to sleep in which you should already feel much more rested.
+Whether during the day, in a short rest break, or at night before going to sleep, putting yourself “in the hands” of SIZEN can also help you fall asleep, as it’s time to give rest the importance it deserves.
+Closing your eyes while focusing on the massage or enjoying a good series during the pressotherapy (definition of pressotherapy) session will also help you enter a state of relaxation prior to sleep in which you should already feel much more rested.